grant/UWFood/README.md

 Next Steps:
 * Make mock design
   * Simple card layout
-  * 1 Header with 1 button for sidebar
+  * 1 Header with 1 button for full page menu
+  * DO NOT MAKE A SIDEBAR.
+Instead go full screen with something that comes on top.
+Bleed the edge.
 * Make html and css (using templates)
 * Test publish the app to make sure that it works.
 * Figure out how to scrape the data for the backend